hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 ## Introduction to the dataset

-For this workshop we will be working with ChIP-seq data from a publication in Neuron by *Baizabal et al., 2018* [1](https://pmc.ncbi.nlm.nih.gov/articles/PMC6667181/).
+For this workshop we will be working with ChIP-seq data from a publication in Neuron by *Baizabal et al., 2018* ([1](https://pmc.ncbi.nlm.nih.gov/articles/PMC6667181/)).

 > Please note that even though we are utilizing a ChIP-seq dataset for histone mark in this workshop, some of these steps in the workflow can very similarly be used for other peak data such as ATAC-seq or CUT&RUN.

 [*Baizabal et al.,*](https://pmc.ncbi.nlm.nih.gov/articles/PMC6667181/) sought to understand how chromatin-modifying enzymes function in neural stem cells to establish the epigenetic landscape that determines cell type and stage-specific gene expression.
 Chromatin-modifying enzymes are transcriptional regulators that control gene expression through covalent modification of DNA or histones.
-In particular they were interested in the role of a protain called PRDM16.
+In particular, they were interested in the role of a protein called PRDM16.

-**PRDM16 is a chromatin-modifying enzyme** that belongs to the larger PRDM (Positive Regulatory Domain) protein family, that is structurally defined by the **presence of a conserved N-terminal histone methyltransferase PR domain** ([Hohenauer and Moore, 2012](https://journals.biologists.com/dev/article/139/13/2267/45169/The-Prdm-family-expanding-roles-in-stem-cells-and)).
+**PRDM16 is a chromatin-modifying enzyme** that belongs to the larger PRDM (Positive Regulatory Domain) protein family, which is structurally defined by the **presence of a conserved N-terminal histone methyltransferase PR domain** ([Hohenauer and Moore, 2012](https://journals.biologists.com/dev/article/139/13/2267/45169/The-Prdm-family-expanding-roles-in-stem-cells-and)).

-In this paper, the authors use various techniques to identify and validate the targets and activities of PRDM16, including ChIP-seq, bulk RNA-seq, FACS, in-situ hybridization and immunofluorescent microscopy on brain samples from embryonic mice and a generation of PRDM16 conditional knockout mice.
+In this paper, the authors use various techniques, including ChIP-seq, bulk RNA-seq, FACS, in-situ hybridization, and immunofluorescent microscopy, to identify and validate the targets and activities of PRDM16 on brain samples from embryonic mice and a generation of PRDM16 conditional knockout mice.
 The goal of this study was to elucidate **how PRDM16 functions to regulate transcriptional programs in the developing cerebral cortex.**

 <p align="center">
 <img src="../img/graphical_abstract.png" width="500">
 </p>

 To identify the subset of genes that are transcriptional targets of PRDM16 and to understand how these genes are directly regulated, the authors **first performed chromatin immunoprecipitation followed by sequencing (ChIP-seq) at E15.5**, when upper layer neurons are being generated.
-They obtained set of a putative PRDM16 binding sites called in both replicates.
+They obtained a set of putative PRDM16 binding sites called in both replicates.
 To validate the specificity of these binding sites, ChIP-seq was then performed in two separate pools of E15.5 Prdm16 cKO cortices.
 The **majority of PRDM16 binding sites in WT cortex show a significantly higher read density than equivalent genomic regions in cKO cortex** (see figure below).

 <p align="center">
 <img src="../img/prdm16_supp_fig.png" width="700">